s/Jokkmokk/README.md

 ##Jåhkåmåhkke

 A small northern kommun in Sweden.
+And some algorithm exercises in Objc.